jcouv/roslyn/async-iterator.md

   - One reason for this difference is that unlike disposal of iterator methods, the disposal of async-iterator methods can encounter suspensions from awaits.
 For instance, an `await` inside a `finally`.
 - The caller should only invoke `DisposeAsync()` when the async-iterator method is suspended on a `yield return` statement.
 Invoking it at other times during the method's execution produces unspecified behavior.
 - The language disallows `yield return` statements inside `finally` blocks.
 So once we start disposing, there is no chance of yielding additional items.

-// Because we keep track of `state` when the iterator method is suspended, we know which `finally` block(s) should be evaluated.

 When `DisposeAsync()` is called, we should resume from our current suspension state (that's already handled by dispatching), but from there we should not execute any code that isn't inside a `finally`.